 “Oh man, I don’t want to move again.”

 “Look, I don’t trust them.
 I think they’re scamming me with the plumbing bills.
 Every two months, they have the plumber in here for something.
-Then they presented the condo bill with the amount altered by pen.
+Then they presented the condo bill with the amount altered by pen and told me if I didn’t pay it they’d take it out of my security deposit.
 I just think you should cover yourself.
 They just want money, they would never give anyone a month contract unless they had a new tenant coming in.”

 When he left, Mother Lurch and Morticia returned only this time their little sister, Wednesday, moved in.
 On September 16th, the girl who had seen the apartment three times, arrived and confirmed that she had paid upfront in July.
 On the 17th, we were both surprised by a strange noise coming from the bathroom.
-We watched in horror from the kitchen as old Uncle Fester ran from the bathroom to the bedroom.
+We watched in horror from the kitchen as old Uncle Fester ran from the bathroom to the bedroom wrapped in a towel.

-“Excuse me!”, the new girl said, authoritatively, “Who are you?”
+“Excuse me!”, the new girl said, authoritatively while using the formal pronoun, Lei, “Who are you?”.